painless-php/filesystem/readme.md

 * File
     * implement iteratorAggregate, return generator to replace filelineiterator?

+* Directory
+    * allow deletion exclusion by relative path and absolute path

 * cleanup
     * go through methods and make sure there are permission checks when applicable